-The Alternative Shakespeare Collaboration comes at our work from many different angles, by:
+Our approach comes from many different angles, by:

-undertaking research into both his work and the work that he has inspired, and to then make available the results of that research
+undertaking research into both his work and the work that he has inspired, and making available the results of that research

 commissioning new works inspired by the urge to keep the legacy of Shakespeare a living tradition